oasis-main/oasis-rpi/README.md

 Rejoin your normal internet and go to https://dashboard.oasis-x.io/ to view and control your device.

 ## Sample Projects
-oasis-cpu provides a highly modular interface with countless possible applications.
-Forthcoming instructions will provide detailed instructions for common projects as well as a gallery of existing oasis-cpu applications:
+oasis-rpi provides a highly modular interface with countless possible applications.
+Forthcoming instructions will provide detailed instructions for common projects as well as a gallery of existing oasis-rpi applications:
 - time-lapse cameras
 - incubators
 - mushroom growing chambers